 - UNC EM Global Health and Leadership Program (GHLP);

-Volunteers from UNC Emergency Medicine (including faculty, housestaff, nurses, and students) travel to East Africa yearly to provide care to a variety of patients in great need.
+Volunteers from UNC Emergency Medicine (including faculty, residents, students and nurses) travel to East Africa yearly to provide care to a variety of patients in great need.
 The volunteers, under my direction, are able to provide this most important care to hundreds of patients through donation of our own time and resources.
 Additionally, we solicit private citizens, pharmaceutical companies, and organizations like MAP International for medication donations for use during the relief trips.
 We also partner with local student organizations to secure many of the supplies, such as gloves, syringes, and bandages used to care for our patients.
 Additionally, other EM faculty members at UNC, like Dr. Wesley Wallace, organize similar efforts in other parts of the World, like South America.

-Our Chair Emerita, the famed Dr. Judith Tintinalli, continues to arrange cross-cultural "observational" experiences for foreign physicians.
-She has, for example, facilitated invaluable "observational" rotations in our ED for physicians from Japan.
-Others of our EM faculty, including Drs.
-Eugenia Quackenbush and Jonathan Jones, have benefited from the opportunity to learn from Emergency Physicians in Japan.
+Our Chair Emerita, Dr. Judith Tintinalli, continues to arrange cross-cultural "observational" experiences for foreign physicians.
+She has, for example, facilitated invaluable "observational" rotations in our ED for physicians from Japan, South Korea, and Jordan.
+Dr. Tintinalli contiues to use her fame and notoriety to help get Emergency Medicine recognized as a specialty around the world.

 As you can see, if you are interested in Global Emergency Medicine, UNC is a great place to be!
 There are opportunities for almost anyone affiliated with UNC—whether a student, nurse, resident, fellow, or attending.
 Please contact us if you would like more information.

 Ian B.K.
-Martin, M.D.
+Martin, M.D., FACEP

 Associate Program Director, Emergency Medicine Residency

-UNC-Chapel Hill, School of Medicine
+University of North Carolina at Chapel Hill, School of Medicine